This post is part of my 2017 New Year’s Resolution to try every group fitness class offered at my gym, The Equinox in Chestnut Hill.

 What Class Was Like

 The first part of the class was some cardio and then a weight routine using light weights.
 Similar feel to an aerobics class.
 I had an elevated heart rate and could feel the individual muscle groups we were working using the weights.
-Then the class moved to mat work closer to traditional pilates with core strengthening and leg work.

 The second half of class was pilates style mat work focusing on core strengthening and leg work.